What is the Money Market?

 - A lender of last resort (Central bank) capable of protecting the liquidity of the assets being traded.

-Now that you understand the money market and its advantages, explore the multiple opportunities to invest in the money market in Nigeria.
+Now that you understand the market and its advantages, explore the multiple opportunities to invest in the money market in Nigeria.